swgriffith/azure-guides/aksminroles-v2.md

 # Both Should succeed
 ```

 Thats it.
-You now ha
+You now have a role definition with the minimum roles required to Create, Scale and Upgrade a basic AKS cluster.
+In the next sections we'll get into custom Network, Storage and Log Analytics resources, as well as the Cluster Delete role.